NetLogo/NW-Extension/README.md

 Generates a new [small-world network](http://en.wikipedia.org/wiki/Small-world_network) using the [Kleinberg Model](http://en.wikipedia.org/wiki/Small_world_routing#The_Kleinberg_Model).

 The algorithm proceeds by generating a lattice of the given number of rows and columns (the lattice will wrap around itself if _is_toroidal_ is `true`).
 The "small world effect" is created by adding additional links between the nodes in the lattice.
-The higher the _clustering_exponent_, the more the algorithm will favor already close by nodes when adding new links.
+The higher the _clustering_exponent_, the more the algorithm will favor already close-by nodes when adding new links.
 A clustering exponent of `2.0` is typically used.

 #### generate-lattice-2d
-`nw:generate-lattice-2d`
+`nw:generate-lattice-2d` _turtle-breed_ _link-breed_ _row-count_ _column_count_ _is-toroidal_

+Generates a new 2D [lattice network](http://en.wikipedia.org/wiki/Lattice_graph) (basically, a grid) of _row-count_ rows and _column_count_ columns.
+The grid will wrap around itsef if _is_toroidal_ is `true`.

 #### generate-ring
-`nw:generate-ring`
+`nw:generate-ring` _turtle-breed_ _link-breed_ _nb-nodes_

+Generates a [ring network](http://en.wikipedia.org/wiki/Ring_network) of _nb-nodes_ turtles, in which each turtle is connected to exactly two other turtles.

+The number of nodes must be at least three.

 #### generate-star
-`nw:generate-star`
+`nw:generate-star` _turtle-breed_ _link-breed_ _nb-nodes_

 #### generate-wheel, generate-wheel-inward, generate-wheel-outward
-`nw:generate-wheel`
+`nw:generate-wheel` _turtle-breed_ _link-breed_ _nb-nodes_

+Generates a [wheel network](http://en.wikipedia.org/wiki/Wheel_graph), which is basically a [ring network](http://en.wikipedia.org/wiki/Ring_network) with an additional "central" turtle that is connected to every other turtle.

+The number of nodes must be at least four.

+The _link-breed_ must be undirected.

-`nw:generate-wheel-inward`
+`nw:generate-wheel-inward` _turtle-breed_ _link-breed_ _nb-nodes_

+Generates a wheel network in which the "spokes" are pointing towards the central turtle.

+The _link-breed_ must be directed.

-`nw:generate-wheel-outward`
+`nw:generate-wheel-outward` _turtle-breed_ _link-breed_ _nb-nodes_

+Generates a wheel network in which the "spokes" are pointing away from the central turtle.

+The _link-breed_ must be directed.

 ### Import / Export